plut/InfinityEngine.jl/README.md

 Finally, having mods as Julia programs should ideally ease their development, testing, and validation before release.

+### Robustness

+This module tries to have an in-depth­view of game structures, which means that checks will be quite easy to implement (e.g. missing resources, missing translated strings etc.).
+And using a “real” programming language means that at least syntax is easy to validate.

+(on the other hand, this module's initial author had several WeiDU mods crash on install because of a missing tilde in some released translation files: **this should never happen**.
+And I'm not even counting the number of UTF8-related errors!).

+### Mod stack management

+This project will be able to manage a whole set of mods, including which files are replaced by which mods.
+This will enable automatic detection of conflicts (optimistically, it should even be possible to fine-grain conflict detection, for example when two mods overwrite the same object property, table entry, or dialog state).

+On the other hand, WeiDU mods are stand-alone, and therefore conflict detection (if any) must be performed by the mods themselves.

+Current status: **project**.
+We have some code for managing a WeiDU mod stack (basically a command-line equivalent of BigWorldSetup etc.);
+this unreleased yet, but working.
+A significant part of this code could be reused.

 ### Portability

 Julia itself is portable (at least on all platforms able to run IE